What Dogs Endure for the Deadly Iditarod Will Leave You Outraged

 7. No dog would choose to run in this arctic nightmare.

-Orthopedic injuries are the number one reason that dogs are “dropped” from the Iditarod—which makes it clear that no dog, regardless of breed, is capable of handling the grueling race on ice, through wind, snowstorms, and subzero temperatures.
+Orthopedic injuries are the number one reason that dogs are “dropped” from the Iditarod—which makes it clear that no dog, regardless of breed, is capable of handling the grueling race on ice and through wind, snowstorms, and subzero temperatures.
 Even wearing booties, many incur bruised, cut, or swollen feet.
 They also suffer from bleeding stomach ulcers, pull or strain muscles, and sustain other injuries.

 8. Thousands of dogs are bred each year for sled racing.

-9. Dogs at dogsled breeding compounds have died of numerous ailments.
+9. Dogs at dog-sled breeding compounds have died of numerous ailments.

-Dog residing at a kennel run by 2017 Iditarod champion Mitch Seavey. (© CCI Entertainment)
+This dog lives at a kennel run by 2017 Iditarod champion Mitch Seavey. (© CCI Entertainment)

 Some have frozen to death, while others have died of complications from eating rocks—presumably a result of the intense frustration of spending years on a chain.